dkhamsing/open-source-ios-apps/README.md

 - [WatchSnake](https://github.com/davidcairns/-WatchSnake): Game of Snake 🔶
 - [WatchStocks](https://github.com/G2Jose/WatchStocks): App to track your stocks portfolio, also includes a watch face complication 🔶
 - [Wunderschnell](https://github.com/contentful-labs/Wunderschnell): Order the right product with one tap on your wrist 🔶
+- [EX Player](https://github.com/IGRSoft/exTVPlayer): Watch video from ex.ua on your TV

 ## Browser